boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 only compounds from KEGG and BioCyc you have to check only KEGG and BioCyc.

 Another way of filtering is the XLogP slider.
-If you have information about retention times and expected logP values of your measured compound you can use this slider to filter the candidate list by certain XLogP values.
+If you have information about retention times and expected logP values of your measured feature you can use this slider to filter the candidate list by certain XLogP values.
 The slider allows you to define min and max values.
 XLogP is calculated using the [Chemistry Development Kit (CDK)](https://cdk.github.io/).